PedroAgullo/Challenge6_backend/README.md

 </details>

 <a name="id5"></a>
-##Required and extra endpoints
+##Required endpoints

+  * User Register
+  * User Login
+  * Pending gym classes (Active)
+  * Delete gym classes
+  * Create a new gym classes

 <a name="id6"></a>
+##Additional endpoints

+**Monitor**

+  * Monitor Register
+  * Monitor Login
+  * Find all monitors
+  * Find monitor by Id
+  * Find monitor by email
+  * Modify Monitor
+  * Review Monitor by message

+**Room**

+  * Join a user to the gym class:
+    - Verify if the user have a valid subscription (annual, month or pending payment).
+    - Check if the user is already registered in that class.
+    - Verify if the capacity of the class has been reached.
+  * Join a coach to the gym class:
+    - Check if the trainer's speciality matches the gym classes to be taught.
+    - Verify if that trainer doesn't have already a class at that time and day.
+    - Check that there is no more than one trainer signed up to teach the class.
+  * All gym classes
+  * All inactive gym classes
+  * Find gym classes by date
+  * Delete gym classes
+  * Update gym classes status (create list of assistants to send an email for monitor review)
+  * Monitor Leave the class.
+  * User Leave the class.

+**User**

+  * Find all users
+  * Find Users by email
+  * Modify User
+  * Update status member (annual, mensual or pending payment).

+<a name="id7"></a>
 ***
-## **Postman**
+## **Postman and Atlas**

->Postman is a collaboration platform for API development.
+>**Postman** is a collaboration platform for API development.
 Postman's features simplify each step of building an API and streamline collaboration so you can create better APIs—faster.

+>**MongoDB Atlas** is the global cloud database service for modern applications.
+Deploy fully managed MongoDB across AWS, Google Cloud, and Azure with best-in-class automation and proven practices that guarantee availability, scalability, and compliance with the most demanding data security and privacy standards.

 **Example of endpoints on Postman**
 <details>